-Over the past decade, I’ve been reading a lot of great work about Shakespeare’s career, from pedagogical practices to the inherently collaborative nature of theater.
+I’d been reading a lot of great work about Shakespeare’s career, from pedagogical practices to the collaborative nature of theater.
 This inspired me to reshape my teaching, to help students approach him as a maker: a play-wright.

-During this same decade, my own kids have been progressing through elementary and secondary school.
-Some of the frustrating educational reforms they’ve confronted strike me as jarringly at odds with the still-beneficial aspects of a Shakespearean education.
+During this same time, my own kids were progressing through elementary and secondary school.
+Some of the frustrating educational reforms they confronted felt jarringly at odds with the still-beneficial aspects of a Shakespearean education.

 I now teach at Rhodes College, as well as in many other venues: grade-school tutoring, junior high mentoring, high school lectures, teacher workshops, prison seminars, and adult education courses.
 Prior to my current appointment as Executive Director of the Spence Wilson Center for the Interdisciplinary Humanities, I served as the founding director of the Pearce Shakespeare Endowment, a program that helps keep Shakespeare vibrant today.